Milton, Vermont: Education

-Businesses
+Economy

+Milton has been home to many farms over the years, most of which were dairy farms.
+As of 2024, only three dairy farms are still in operation in Milton.

 The town is home to the warehouse for Gardener's Supply and a manufacturing facility for Husky Injection Molding Systems.

-Auto racing oval Catamount Stadium was located in Milton and many drivers, including Kevin Lepage, raced here during their racing careers.

-Minor Funeral Home is located at 237 Route 7 S and takes great pride in caring for the Vermont families with their Funeral service.
-They're commitment to provide giving each family they serve the level of care and understanding they deserve.

 In popular culture

 Milton was a filming location for some of the scenes in the Farrelly brothers movie Me, Myself & Irene, which starred Jim Carrey and Renée Zellweger.

 On May 25, 2016, American singer-songwriter Daya performed an exclusive concert at Milton High School; fellow Artbeatz recording artist Symon performed in the concert as well.